Potato Battery: How to Turn Produce into Veggie Power!

 - Connect the red alligator clip to the longer lead of the LED.

-- Connect the black alligator clip to the shorter lead of the LED.
+- Connect the green alligator clip to the shorter lead of the LED.

 - Important: Current can only flow through LEDs in one direction.
 It is important to connect the copper electrode (positive electrode) to the longer lead of the LED, and the zinc electrode (negative electrode) to the shorter lead.
 Your LED will never light up if it is connected backwards.